RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 - At least 8 characters
 - At least one uppercase character
 - At least one lowercase character
-- At least one number (not first or last character)
+- At least one number
-- At least one special character (not first or last character)
+- At least one special character

+These requirements reflect v6.2.12 and later.
+Earlier versions did not support numbers or special characters as the first or the last character of a password.
+This restriction was removed in v6.2.12.

 In addition, the password: